You might have been going through a consistent open drop rate with the email marketing that brought you here.

 They are actually custom-designed email addresses aimed to identify and track these spammers.

 So, if your sent email hits such an email address, you will be instantly flagged as a spammer by your ISP.

-This is a highly effective filtration system to catch spammers where they are flagged, their IP address as well as their domain from where the email hosted also gets blocked.
+This is a highly effective filtration system to catch spammers where they are flagged; their IP address, as well as their domain from where the email is also hosted, gets blocked.

 It also hampers their delivery rates, and so if it happens to a non-spammer email, it can take more than a year to restore your reputation of being an authentic sender.

 So you wouldn’t want to step into these spam traps due to some mistakes that spammers usually make.

 Recycled spam traps aren’t as scary as spam traps, at least not in the beginning, but these are certainly to worry about for marketers.